 How Can I Get My Baby to Move More During Counting?

-To encourage your baby to move more, try drinking cold water, eating a light snack, or gently massaging your abdomen.
-Changing positions or playing music may also stimulate movement.
-Always consult your healthcare provider for concerns.
+Try drinking cold water, eating a light snack, or gently massaging your abdomen.
+Changing positions or playing music nearby may also help.
+If you have ongoing concerns, talk to your healthcare provider.

 Are There Any Foods That Stimulate Fetal Movement?

-Yes, certain foods can stimulate fetal movement.
-Consuming sugary snacks or cold beverages may encourage your baby to move more.
-Additionally, protein-rich foods can provide energy, potentially increasing your baby’s activity levels during kick counts.
+Sugary snacks or cold beverages may prompt your baby to move.
+Protein-rich foods can also provide an energy boost that increases activity during kick counts.

 Can Stress Affect My Baby’s Movement Patterns?